ansible-community/community-website/posts/archive/how-useful-is-ansible-in-a-cloud-native-kubernetes-environment.md

 *While Ansible can do almost everything for you, it may not be the right tool for every aspect of your infrastructure automation.
-Sometimes there are other tools which may more cleanly integrate with your application developers\' workflows, or have better support from app vendors.*
+Sometimes there are other tools which may more cleanly integrate with your application developers' workflows, or have better support from app vendors.*

 We should always guard against the [golden hammer fallacy](https://en.wikipedia.org/wiki/Law_of_the_instrument).
-No single infrastructure tool---not even the best Kubernetes-as-a-service platform---can fill the needs of an entire business\'s IT operation.
+No single infrastructure tool---not even the best Kubernetes-as-a-service platform---can fill the needs of an entire business's IT operation.
 If anything, we have seen an explosion of specialist tools as is evidenced by the [CNCF landscape](https://landscape.cncf.io/).